 What Height to Hang The Green Sunshine ES300:

 The special lenses on the ES 300 allow you to place the light very close to the plants without burning them.
-Even though the intensity numbers above are from the standard 18 inches, The Green Sunshine Company openly states the ability to hang the light as little as 12 to 15 inches above your canopy.
+Even though the intensity numbers above are from the standard 18 inches, The Green Sunshine Company explicitly states the ability to hang the light as little as 12 to 15 inches above your canopy during the flowering phase.
 That’s pretty impressive.

 I’ve looked over and researched many grow lights, and I have to say I don’t know that I’ve seen a grow light with more consistently positive reviews than the Green Sunshine grow lights.